★ ARMY TRUCK Conversions! ★ Military Vehicles Transformed Into Survival Rigs, Overlanders And Off Grid Homes

 Above: Oshkosh M1070 Camper… Didn’t think I would see a camper conversion of an M1070 but “there’s always one”… complete craziness, gets about 2.4mpg – so as an SHTF vehicle it doesn’t make a lot of sense unless you have your own fuel tanker and team… this seems to be just Mad Max style monster truck fun really – but makes one heck of a statement and a sure fire way to one-up everyone at those overlander gatherings…

-Above: Oshkosh PLS M1075A1 10X10: Now this is beyond extreme.
-I LOVE it.
-Completely nuts.
-The tires are 53″ and each wheel weighs over 800 pounds… don’t let one fall on you.
-The owner is a very cool and knowledgeable dude, turns out he runs an overlander conversion company – Couch Off Road.
-I mainly included this just for fun because it’s just complete and utter overkill.
-Outside of military use, these trucks are mainly used for either recovery or container transportation (it will carry an 8x8x20′ ISO container) – but of course, someone out there is going to do a conversion… the owner gives us a brilliant rundown of this rig with some great stories – and yes, a conversion is being planned.
-2.6mpg… the word “guzzoline” springs to mind…
+Outside of military use, these trucks are mainly used for either recovery or container transportation (it will carry an 8x8x20′ ISO container) – but of course, someone out there is going to do a conversion… The owner is a very cool and knowledgeable dude, and it turns out he not only uses the machine for recovery but also runs an overlander conversion company – Couch Off Road.
+He gives us a brilliant rundown of this rig with some great stories – and yes, a conversion is being planned.
+Looking forward to seeing that.
+Biggest drawback?
+It gets 2.6mpg… the word “guzzoline” springs to mind…

 ★ Fun Fact: ★